kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 # Building Application

 This article will explain how to create great application using Kecak Workflow.
-No we will create a application about reuimbursement called `Reuimbursement Approval`.
+No we will create a application about reimbursement called `Reimbursement Approval`.

 - if requestor want make a submission lest than Rp.500.000,00, requestor should have approval from supervisior
 - if requestor want make a submisson Rp.500.000,00 or more, requestor should have approval form manager